How to Create a RAM Disk in Windows 10/11 [Detailed Guide]

 1. High-Speed Performance:

-RAM disk operations are much faster than HDDs or SSDs because it is based on capacitor storage, which is much quicker than the regular permanent storage drives.
-While the fastest NVMe drives can offer sequential read/write speeds in the range of 10,000 to 12,000 MB/s, modern RAM can operate at speeds up to 30,000 MB/s or more.
+RAM disk operations are much faster than HDDs or SSDs because they are based on capacitor storage, which is much quicker than the regular permanent storage drives.
+While the fastest NVMe drives can offer sequential read and write speeds of 10,000 to 12,000 MB/s, modern RAM can operate at speeds up to 30,000 MB/s.
 This makes RAM disks ideal for tasks that require fast access to data, such as loading large files, databases, video files, or virtual machines.

 2. Reduced I/O Latency: